chinzistor/StreamerQnA/README/plans.md

 # Suggestions by users
-Things that users of the system came up with and I want to add.
+Things that users of the system came up with and I want to implement.
 ## PastorDoostyn
 [Twitch](https://www.twitch.tv/pastordoostyn)
 ### Visual features